-TIFF goal is to promote cinematic art by presenting original and independent movies from all over the world, which use unusual cinematic language forms or focus on current trends in youth culture.
+TIFF’s goal is to promote cinematic art by presenting original and independent movies from all over the world, which use unusual cinematic language forms or focus on current trends in youth culture.

-The movie festival will take place between May 25th and June 3rd and it can definitely satisfy any taste you may have in movies, from documentaries to romances, comedies and even thrillers.
+The movie festival will take place between May 25th and June 3rd and it can definitely satisfy any taste you may have in movies, from documentaries to romances, comedies, and even thrillers.

-Sibiu International Theatre Festival, also known as FITS, was started in 1993 by a group of people led by Constantin Chiriac, actor at the Radu Stanca National Theatre in Sibiu.
+Sibiu International Theatre Festival, also known as FITS, was started in 1993 by a group of people led by Constantin Chiriac, an actor at the Radu Stanca National Theatre in Sibiu.

 The first edition took place in 1995 and every year the festival has a different slogan.
-In 1995, it was all about tolerance and last year it was dedicated to love.
+In 1995, it was all about tolerance, and last year it was dedicated to love.

-FITS represents a celebration of arts, which combines the theatre, dancing, movies, circus, books, conferences, exhibitions and music.
+FITS represents a celebration of arts, which combines the theatre, dancing, movies, circus, books, conferences, exhibitions, and music.